bit-shift-io/machine-learning-experiments/README.md

 noise cancelling with 2 microphones, to determine what is outside sound to block and what is inside sound to ignore

+generate website from image (midjourney)

+ai to tweak image ready for text recognition for SS

 TODO: I realised that the possible problem with my QMaze was that the inputs were absolute, not relative.
 I need to give the AI the pixels around where they are located in concentric circles.
 This might also work to give them a history of past steps.